bcu Credit Cards

 Want a fair go banking alternative?
 That’s what bcu is all about.
 Founded more than 40 years ago, bcu was created by a group of small business owners who had simply had enough of the limitations of traditional finance.

-Back then, banana growers had a tough time with traditional banks.
-So, a group of them formed what is now known as bcu – or to give the organisation its full name, the Bananacoast Community Credit Union Ltd – to work together to create an alternative.
+Back in the day, banana growers struggled with traditional banks.
+So, a group of them came together to form what is now known as bcu – or, in full, the Bananacoast Community Credit Union Ltd – as an alternative.

-These days, bcu is a billion dollar credit union, with a network that reaches from Port Macquarie to the Sunshine Coast.
-Offering everything from credit cards and home loans, to insurance and savings accounts, bcu still has the same ideal.
-To provide its customers with a fair go.
+Today, bcu is a billion-dollar credit union with a network that stretches from Port Macquarie to the Sunshine Coast.
+Offering everything from credit cards and home loans to insurance and savings accounts, bcu remains true to its founding ideal: giving its customers a fair go.

 Beat the House